-Political Insider busts out with the truth on SLAPP suit "political operative"
+Political Insider Augie Torres lurches toward the truth on Hoboken SLAPP suit

 The big news breaking over the weekend involves one senior journalist from the Jersey Journal who lurched toward the truth signaling where this crud of a SLAPP civil suit needs to be dumped.
 The tar pits in California is the suggested destination where it can then move on to being fossilized.